PARKINSON'S DISEASE with the ROLLING BALL, CLINT and SCARLETT

 Congested Parking

-Move the cars to get the yellow car out of the parking.
+Move the cars to get the yellow car out of the parking lot.

-Thanks to this game, you can stimulate different skills which are necessary for a correct organization.
+Thanks to this game, you can stimulate several skills necessary for good organization.

-In addition, you stimulate logic and planning to solve this game and find the right sequence to get the yellow car out.
+In addition, to solve this puzzle and find the right sequence to bring out the yellow car, you also stimulate logic and planning.

-Finally, to move the cars, the person has to slide his or her finger on the screen, so you stimulate fine motor skills.
+Finally, to move the cars, the person has to slide their finger across the screen and stimulate their finger motor skills.

 Granny Cooks